ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/join.md

 ## Implicit Type Conversion {#implicit-type-conversion}

 `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, and `FULL JOIN` queries support the implicit type conversion for "join keys".
-However the query can not be executed, if join keys from the left and the right tables cannot be converted to a single type (for example, there is no common data type for `UInt64` and `Int64`, or for `String` and `Int`).
+However the query can not be executed, if join keys from the left and the right tables cannot be converted to a single type (for example, there is no data type that can hold all values from both `UInt64` and `Int64`, or `String` and `Int32`).

 **Example**

-Consider the table t_1:
+Consider the table `t_1`:
 ```text
 ┌─a─┬─b─┬─toTypeName(a)─┬─toTypeName(b)─┐
 │ 1 │ 1 │ UInt16        │ UInt8         │
 │ 2 │ 2 │ UInt16        │ UInt8         │
 └───┴───┴───────────────┴───────────────┘
 ```
-and the table t_2:
+and the table `t_2`:
 ```text
 ┌──a─┬────b─┬─toTypeName(a)─┬─toTypeName(b)───┐
 │ -1 │    1 │ Int16         │ Nullable(Int64) │